-Demolition shall always be the last option considered for historic buildings.
+Demolition shall always be the last option considered for historic build-ings.

-- 5..
-Any original storefront materials shall be salvaged as possible for use on any new commercial building on the site. - 6.
-The HZC does not review demolition applications within the Savannah National Register Historic District but property owners are encouraged to work with the HZC and other interested parties to salvage usable architectural features and materials. - 7.
-In the residential district during the demolition, protect any large trees and other important landscape features from damage. - 8.
-After demolition in the residential district, development of the property with a compatible new building or structure is recommended.
+6. The HZC does not review demolition applications within the Savannah National Register Historic District but property owners are encouraged to work with the HZC and other interested parties to salvage usable architectural features and materials.

+7. In the residential district during the demolition, protect any large trees and other important landscape features from damage.

+8. After demolition in the residential district, development of the property with a compatible new building or structure is recommended.
 If the site is to remain vacant for more than sixty days, clear the site of debris, re-seed it and maintain it in a manner consistent with other properties in the historic district.

-VI.
+VII.
 Appendices